abbr/Unippear/README.md

 3. launch *Unippear* by running `bin/www`.
 By default, the process listens on port 3000.
 To change port, either modify */bin/www* or set env PORT before launching node.
 Running *Node* as a service or setting up a front-end reverse proxy are beyond the scope of this document.
 It's easy to google a solution.

 ### Serving
-*Unippear* layout is served by adding following Javascript to a member website page:
+*Unippear* layout is served by adding following Javascript to a client website page:
 ```
 <script type="text/javascript" src="<your-unippearHost>/index.js"></script>
 <script type="text/javascript">